theunicornguild/can-you-remember/02_setup_guide/02_creating_and_using_cards.md

 This page is to generate or find the cards you will be using throughout the project

-If you are going to be creating or finding your own cards its preferable that your cards have the aspect ratio of 3:2 Height:Width (this is to avoid design complication later on in the project)
+We designed our cards to have the aspect ratio of 3:2 Height:Width (this is to avoid design complication later on in the project)
-You will be needing minimum of 10 different card faces and 1 card back (you can add more cards later if you want to increase the difficulty of your game)
+We will be needing minimum of 10 different cards faces and 1 card back (you can add more cards later if you want to increase the difficulty of your game)

-In your project's `src` directory, create a directory called `images`, this folder will contain the images of your cards (for now 10 front cards and 1 back)

-Then create a javascript file called `data.js` which will contain the list of cards giving them an `id` to be able to compare cards later on in the project

-In your `data.js` file you will define an array and export it to use it in your code later Use the `code` below in your `data.js` file
+In the `data.js` file we defined an array for you and exported it to use it in your code later

 ```javascript
 //Cards Images import from the folder `images`